gannjondal/mb3d-formulas/formulas-jit/Newton4D/README.md

   - Explanation of the "trick".
     It was necessary to keep the following conditions in mind:
+    + First of all: To get a useful 3D image it is necessary to define an 'inside', and an 'outside' region
     + The common DE mechanisms of MB2, and MB3D need a DIVERGENT iteration value (here z)
     + It is of course necessary to have a variable (here q) that is used for the actual Newton iteration
     + In MB3D (and maybe also in MB2) it is not possible to keep another triplex value than z between the iterations.

-    Therefore it is necessary to have a z that diverges AND it must be possible to always calculate q from z uniquely (mathematically: There must be a one-to-one relation between q, and z).
+    Therefore it is necessary to have a z that diverges - AND it must be possible to always calculate q from z uniquely (mathematically: There must be a one-to-one relation between q, and z).
+     Furthermore I decided that the area that converges to one specific value (below 'solution') is taken as 'outside'.
+The other areas are 'inside'.
+     Of course that way you see only the outer surface of the 'inside' area, but it turned out that with some tweaks it's possible to see ... more of the transition area.

     Below algorithm fullfills all above conditions - Each iteration looks like:
     a)  Extract q[n] as q[n] = 1/z[n] + solution